unskript/Awesome-CloudOps-Automation/AWS/legos/aws_create_iam_user/README.md

 <h1>Create New IAM User </h1>

 ## Description
-This Lego Create New IAM User and gives a dict of user info.
+This Lego create new IAM User.

 ## Lego Details